 Physicians may elect to perform a cardioversion, a procedure in which an electric current is delivered through special gel pads positioned on the chest wall.
-This is done with the patient under either sedation or general anaesthetic.
+This is done with the patient under either sedation or general anesthetic.
 Cardioversion aims to 'shock' the heart back into its regular rhythm.
 This is often done for patients with persistent AF.

 For some, an additional procedure called catheter ablation may be performed to treat AF.
 This is done by passing long electrical wires to the heart via small tubes which are inserted into the vein at the top of the leg.
-Areas of the heart giving rise to AF can be ablated (cauterised) in order to restore normal (sinus) rhythm.
-Cauterisation or ablation eliminates the electrical signals of the tissue thus preventing them triggering AF.
-The NICE guidance for AF clearly outlines the position of catheter ablation for those who have symptomatic AF where the symptoms are not adequately controlled on medication.
-Catheter ablation can successfully cure AF in up to 80-90% of patients, although more than one procedure may be required to achieve this.
-A booklet entitled Ablation for AF is available from AF Association.
+Areas of the heart giving rise to AF can be ablated (cauterized) in order to restore normal (sinus) rhythm.
+Cauterization or ablation eliminates the electrical signals of the tissue thus preventing them triggering AF.